Overview

 Important Word Explanations

-| AML | Acute Myeloid Leukemia, a fast-growing blood cancer |
+- AML: Acute Myeloid Leukemia, a rapidly progressing blood cancer

-| Receptor Tyrosine Kinase | A protein that sends signals for cell growth |
+- Receptor Tyrosine Kinase: A signaling protein that controls cell growth and division

-| Mutation | A change in DNA |
+- Mutation: A change in the DNA sequence

-| ITD | Internal Tandem Duplication, a type of FLT3 mutation |
+- ITD: Internal Tandem Duplication, a type of FLT3 mutation

-| TKD | Tyrosine Kinase Domain mutation |
+- TKD: Tyrosine Kinase Domain mutation

 ~END~